altoo-ag/scala-kryo-serialization/README.md

 * Does not require any additional build steps like compiling proto files, when using protobuf serialization
 * Almost any Scala and Java class can be serialized using it without any additional configuration or code changes
 * Efficient serialization of such Scala types like Option, Tuple, Enumeration, most of Scala's collection types
-* Greatly improves performance of Akka's remoting
 * Supports transparent AES encryption and different modes of compression
 * Apache 2.0 license

-Note that this serializer is mainly intended to be used for pekko-remoting and not for (long term) persisted data.
+Note that this serializer is mainly intended to be used for remoting and not for (long term) persisted data.
 The underlying kryo serializer does not guarantee compatibility between major versions.